preciofishbone/OmniaDocsG2/blocks/page-feedback/index.rst

 .. image:: page-feedback-writemode-new.png

 The latest feeback posts are shown here.
-The name of the person who sent the feedback is clickable and opens that persons Delve page, where you can, for example, find contact information.
+The name of the person who sent the feedback is clickable.
+The User Profile Card will open, if it's used within your organization.
+If it's not, the colleague's Delve page will be displayed.

 The number in the top right corner indicates the total number of feedback posts.
 If you click that number, all posts are shown.